Generating infinite random graphs: Density, sparsity, degrees, and stars

 Recall that the bipartite graphs $K_{1,l}$ for $l=0,1,2,\ldots$ are called \emph{stars}.
 (For convenience, we allow $l=0$.
 In this case, $K_{1,l}$ is simply a singleton set.)
 To emphasize the size of the star, $K_{1,l}$ will often be called an $l$-star.
 We say that a vertex in a graph is \emph{in a star,} respectively \emph{in an $l$-star}, if the connected component of the vertex is a star, respectively an $l$-star.

 \begin{lemma} Suppose $\sum s_i d_i/i<\infty$.
-Then the process a.s.\ generates a graph $G$ which has the property that there exists an $N_1=N_1(G)$ such that for all $n\geq N_1$ with $d_n >0$, the vertex $v_n$ will attach back to vertices with current degree $0$. \end{lemma}
+Then the process a.s.\ generates a graph $G$ which has the property that there exists an $N_1=N_1(G)$ such that for all $n\geq N_1$ with $d_n >0$, the vertex $v_n$ will attach back to vertices with current degree $0$.
+More rigorously, the vertex $v_n$ has the property that if $v_j\sim v_n$, and $j<n$, then $v_j$ has no neighbor before $v_n$. \end{lemma}

 \begin{proof} Note that $\sum s_i d_i/i<\infty$ implies $s_nd_n/n\to 0$ as $n\to\infty$, so there exists $N$ such that for all $n>N$, $s_nd_n/n<1/3$.
 Consider such an $n$.
 Below we will compute the probability that at stage $n$, the vertex $v_n$ attaches only to the vertices that are currently of degree 0, i.e., singletons.